MicrosoftDocs/visualstudio-docs/docs/ide/codespaces/codespaces-overview.md

 Cloud-hosted codespaces provide the following benefits:

 - They're fast to create and disposable.
-Create as many as you need (up to subscription limits) and then dispose of them when you are finished.
+Create as many as you need (up to account limits) and then dispose of them when you are finished.
 - They're managed, which reduces the overall maintenance for you.
 - They have predictable pricing and you only pay for what you use.
 And, there's built-in autosuspend to eliminate runaway costs.
 - They save compute resources.
 When you move your development workload to the cloud, it frees the limited resources on your personal machine.

 ### Custom configuration

 GitHub Codespaces is built to accommodate the widest variety of projects or tasks.
-You can start with smart-configuration features that provide common defaults, or fine-tune a codespace with [custom JSON configuration](customize-codespaces.md).
+You can start with smart-configuration features that provide common defaults, or fine-tune a codespace with [custom configuration](customize-codespaces.md).

 Flexible configuration allows developers to rapidly onboard on projects with unique configuration and requirements that are difficult to apply on a local machine.
 Additionally, reproducible codespaces eliminate "works on my machine" problems.